easy-http/mock-builder/README.md

 ### queryParamNotExists

-Expects a query parameter does not exists.
+It expects a query parameter does not exists.

 ```php
 $builder